-This is a complete guide for Microsoft teams administrator in 2020.
+This is a complete guide for Microsoft teams administrator.

 If you are looking to play a critical role in the deployment, adoption and usage of Microsoft Teams across your organization, you’ll love this new guide.